MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Here's how Contoso decided to implement hybrid connectivity:

-1. Set up a new Site-to-Site VPN connection between the Contoso datacenter in New York and the two Azure regions, `East US 2` and `Central US`.
+1. Set up a new site-to-site VPN connection between the Contoso datacenter in New York and the two Azure regions, `East US 2` and `Central US`.
 2. Branch office traffic bound for virtual networks in Azure will route through the main Contoso datacenter.
-3. As Contoso scales up Azure deployment, it will establish an ExpressRoute connection between the datacenter and the Azure regions.
-When this happens, Contoso will retain the VPN Site-to-Site connection for failover purposes only.
+3. As Contoso scales up Azure deployment, it will establish an Azure ExpressRoute connection between the datacenter and the Azure regions.
+When this happens, Contoso will retain the VPN site-to-site connection for failover purposes only.
     - Learn more about [choosing between a VPN and ExpressRoute hybrid solution](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/considerations).
     - Verify [ExpressRoute locations and support](https://docs.microsoft.com/azure/expressroute/expressroute-locations-providers).

-**VPN-only:**
+**VPN only:**

 ![Screenshot that shows the Contoso VPN.](./media/contoso-migration-infrastructure/hybrid-vpn.png)